vinaykomaravolu/Ary/docs/ary-doc.md

 ## Control Flows

-Sure, here's the updated markdown table with the "Keyword" and "Example" columns swapped:

 | Control Flow | Keyword | Example | Description |
 |--------------|---------|---------|-------------|
 | If Statement | if, else, else if | ```if !(true && true) { print("false"); } else if !false { print("true"); } else { print("false"); }``` | Executes different code blocks based on conditions. |
 | While Statement | while | ```int a = 0; while a < 10 { print(a); a++; }``` | Executes a block of code repeatedly as long as a condition is true. |
 | For Statement | for | ```for int i: 1..100 { print(i); }``` | Iterates a block of code a fixed number of times. |

-This table now presents the control flow constructs with the "Keyword" column appearing before the "Example" column.

 ## Classes/Objects/User Defined Data Types